Sri-yadav/Machine_learning_foundations/Chapter_1.md

 ---

-**Note:** Every classification algorithm distinguish between classes by creating a decision boundary explicitly or implicitly.
+**Note:** Every classification algorithm distinguish between classes by creating a decision boundary either explicitly or implicitly.

-- These algorithms are majorly distinuished by :-
+- These algorithms are mainly distinuished by :-
-    - Form of the decision boundary (determines the accuracy of the model)
+    - Form of the decision boundary (influences model accuracy)
-    - Speed of model building
+    - Speed of model building (training time)
-    - Prediction processing time
+    - Prediction processing time (inference time)